 Ángel Cabrera

-Ángel Cabrera is the 12th president of the Georgia Institute of Technology, one of America’s leading research universities, serving nearly 48,000 students and conducting more than $1.4 billion in annual sponsored research.
+Ángel Cabrera is the 12th president of the Georgia Institute of Technology, one of America’s leading research universities, which serves more than 56,000 students and conducts more than $1.4 billion in annual sponsored research.

-Since Cabrera’s arrival in the fall of 2019, enrollment grew to an all-time high, applications broke Institute and state levels, and the undergraduate program became the third most-selective among public universities.
+Since Cabrera’s arrival in the fall of 2019, enrollment has grown to an all-time high, admission applications have set Institute and state records, and the undergraduate program became the third most-selective among public universities in the United States.
 Offering best-in-class graduation rates and career outcomes, coupled with lower tuition and fees than most other leading research universities, Georgia Tech is consistently recognized for offering one of the best returns on investment for students.

 Georgia Tech’s unprecedented growth stems from a 10-year strategic plan that was developed under Cabrera’s leadership with the participation of more than 5,700 members of the Institute community and adopted in November 2020.
 In the plan, titled “Progress and Service for All,” Georgia Tech pledges to amplify its impact and lead by example in a mission to develop leaders who advance technology and improve the human condition.

-Cabrera serves on the boards of the National Geographic Society, Harvard College Visiting Committee, Atlanta Committee for Progress, Metro Atlanta Chamber, and Bankinter Innovation Foundation in Spain.
+Cabrera serves on the boards of the National Geographic Society, Metro Atlanta Chamber, and Bankinter Innovation Foundation, and he is a member of the Harvard College Visiting Committee, Atlanta Committee for Progress, and American Talent Initiative Steering Committee.
 He has served on the board of the Federal Reserve Bank of Richmond, the advisory boards of Instituto Tecnológico de Monterrey and Georgia Tech (which he chaired), and the boards of three public companies.

 He is married to management scholar and Georgia Tech classmate, Elizabeth.
 Their son, Alex, is a graduate of Georgia Tech and Carnegie Mellon University, and their daughter, Emilia, is a graduate of Harvard University.
 Cabrera is the first native of Spain to serve as president of an American university.